sakorkko/ndtt/README.md

 No handlers could be found for logger "mbedls.platform_database" No handlers could be found for logger "mbedls.lstool_base"
 ```
 Solution was to mount the daplink drive manually.
+Can be done with for example Lightweight device mounter.

 # Useful resources
 Well explained examples for various network tools in linux: